-Another change we’ve seen during the Coronavirus pandemic is the increasing emphasis we put on our relationships.
+Another change we’ve seen during the coronavirus pandemic is the increasing emphasis we put on our relationships.
 Throughout their proud history, credit unions have placed their members’ financial well-being above shareholder profit.
-Small dollar lending decisions made on member relationships rather than credit scores, like those enabled by QCash Financial’s digital small dollar lending platform, fit that need for interpersonal connection as well.
+Small dollar lending decisions, based on member relationships rather than credit scores like those enabled by QCash Financial’s digital small dollar lending platform, fit that need for interpersonal connection as well.

 These evolving approaches to lending decisions present another opportunity for fintech service providers.
-Just as quick, efficient decisioning makes for increased responsiveness to members’ emergent needs, basing those decisions on human factors rather than traditional credit scores improves relationships and engages with borrowers on a more personal level.
+Fast and efficient decisioning makes for increased responsiveness to members’ emergent needs, basing those decisions on human factors rather than traditional credit scores improves relationships and engages with borrowers on a more personal level.

 According to Morales, QCash Financial is pursuing that opportunity as well.
 “We have often talked with alternative data providers that are emerging in the marketplace as new ways to underwrite small dollar loans for brand new members.”